 Some of the most spectacular Kootenay landscapes are also some of the most fragile.
 In high alpine basins and on soaring ridges vegetation clings to thin layers of poor soil, as plants struggle to establish in the short alpine summers in the wake of retreating ice.
 These delicate alpine mountain areas are easy to love, but they also needs our protection to keep them sustainable.

-The best way to enjoy these Kootenay gifts is to practice no-trace travel with one of the Kootenays’ respected backcountry outfitters, whose passion and knowledge can help ensure you get the most out of your mountain time, and leave things intact for the next visitors to enjoy as well.
+The best way to enjoy these Kootenay trails is to practice no-trace travel with one of the Kootenays’ respected backcountry outfitters, whose passion and knowledge can help ensure you get the most out of your mountain time, and leave things intact for the next visitors to enjoy as well.

 Taking only pictures, leaving only footprints on dedicated trails and camping at established campsites, avoiding fires in the alpine, managing human waste responsibly, and only going out with licensed, permitted professional guides who know and love their tenures are all key ingredients to a no-trace Kootenay holiday.